quicksilver/RemoteHosts-qsplugin/README.markdown

 ### Known Issues and To Do Items ###

   * There's no interface for configuring a custom catalog entry (to pull hosts from different files) although you can add them, and such entries will work if you edit them in `Catalog.plist` by hand.
-  * The actions won't apply to strings typed by hand or pasted (so you can type a hostname by hand if it wasn't scanned in from a file).
+  * The extra step of converting text in the first pane to a remote host before being able to connect is intentional.
 I wanted to give the actions some default priority to make them easier to access in the most common use cases.
 If I supported strings and assigned these priorities, the remote host actions would end up being higher than other defaults for things typed by hand, such as "Large Type".
-If enough people ask, I may add arbitrary string support and just set the priorities for all to 0.
+If we let "Large Type" remain as default, you would need to select an action like "SSH" by hand each and every time.

 ### Possible Future Actions ###